Akil-Raza/Privacy-Aware-Exam-Monitor/README.md

 ## Acknowledgment

 An earlier prototype of this project exists in this repository's history under a different structure.
-That version had several unresolved issues — a fail-open anonymization bug, a test that silently never ran due to incorrect indentation, and frame-rate-dependent rule timing — which were identified during a review and avoided in this rebuild.
+That version had several unresolved issues â€” a fail-open anonymization bug, a test that silently never ran due to incorrect indentation, and frame-rate-dependent rule timing â€” which were identified during a review and avoided in this rebuild.